Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-The only outlier point seen in Fig. \ref{fig:Mass-Abundance}, is the model \textit{3D-Thick}.
-For this simulation, the heavy element ratio produced in the wind is much smaller than for its 2D representation, at a roughly similar amount of the total outflow mass.
-The \textit{3D-Thick} model resulted in a much larger average electron fraction than for other models ($<Y_{e}>\sim 0.432$, and there is a shift in $Y_{e}$ from about 0.3 to 0.4, between the 2D and 3D cases.
-However, in this simulation, the outflow velocity of the bins with large $Y_{e}$ is higher than for those in 2D.
-In consequence, the nucleosynthesis computed on tracers with high velocities results in their negligible contribution to the heaviest isotopes.
-The late coming, slow tracers have smaller $Y_{e}$, but they also carry less mass.
-We attribute this effect to the mechanism of magnetically driven wind, which is responsible for launching the outflows from the surface of the disk (large $Y_{e}$) and from the inner layers (small $Y_{e}$).
-In our Thick models, the magnetic field was initially weaker ($\beta=100$), which may lead to substantial differences in the process of launching outflows from various layers in the disk.
+The only obvious outlier point seen in Fig. \ref{fig:Mass-Abundance} is the 3D-Thick model.
+In this simulation, the heavy-element ratio in the wind is much smaller than in its 2D representation, at a roughly similar total outflow mass.
+The 3D-Thick model results in a much larger average electron fraction than the other models ($<Y_{e}>\sim 0.432$, with a shift in $Y_{e}$ from about 0.3 to 0.4, between the 2D and 3D cases.
+However, in this simulation, the outflow velocity of the bins with large $Y_{e}$ is higher than that in the 2D case.
+Consequently, the nucleosynthesis computed for high-velocity tracers results in a negligible contribution to the heaviest isotopes.
+The late-arriving slow tracers have smaller $Y_{e}$, but also carry less mass.
+We attribute this effect to the magnetically driven wind, which launches outflows from the disk surface (large $Y_{e}$) and from the inner layers (small $Y_{e}$).
+In our thick models, the magnetic field is initially weaker ($\beta=100$), which may lead to substantial differences in the launching of outflows from various disk layers.